DamianZaremba/damianzaremba.co.uk/content/about/index.markdown

 With a passion for complex/distributed systems, automation, solution design, testing strategies, Linux, open source methodologies, monitoring, metrics, graphing and AI, Damian is a strong asset to any team looking to architect, implement and scale infrastructure while ensuring continuous service delivery.

-Damian's skills include Linux (OS level debugging, performance tuning etc), layer 2/3/4 network design and application implementations across a large set of technologies.
+Damian's skills include Linux (OS level debugging, performance tuning etc.), layer 2/3/4 network design and application implementations across a large set of technologies.

 Take a look at Damian's [CV](/cv) for more information and work experience.